Dublin Bus: Fleet

-Preservation

-As the vehicles of the Dublin Bus fleet come of age, they are withdrawn to make way for newer technology.
-Types of significance such as the GAC Ireland have been preserved by the National Transport Museum of Ireland who house R1 (the first Dublin United Tramways Leyland double-decker service bus in Dublin).

-Many ex-CIÉ types have been acquired by private preservationists, some of whom associated with the Transport Enthusiasts Club (TEC).
+Bus types of significance such as the GAC Ireland have been preserved by the National Transport Museum of Ireland who house R1 (the first Dublin United Tramways Leyland double-decker service bus in Dublin).
+Many ex-CIÉ and Dublin Bus types have been acquired by private preservationists, some of whom associated with the Transport Enthusiasts Club (TEC).
 The vehicles are garaged, restored and run by the owners without state funds and take part in films, television programs and in vintage rallies.
-One event was CIE 60th.
-30 October 2005 saw Dublin Bus host CIE 60th in the new Harristown depot.
-This event was done in coordination with the Transport Enthusiasts Club.
-Buses, new and old, were on display, showing the contrast and how far the company had come.

-Dublin's main bus operator was formerly the Dublin United Transport Company.
-This company was incorporated into CIÉ in 1945.

-Accidents
+Incidents

 Christchurch

 In 1989, a youth grabbed the steering wheel of a Tallaght bound double decker as it turned the corner opposite Christchurch and the bus crashed onto its side.
-Multiple passengers were injured but none were injured seriously.
+Multiple passengers were injured but none were seriously injured.

 Wellington Quay

 On 21 February 2004, at Wellington Quay, Dublin, a bus mounted on pavement and crashed into a queue of 30 people, killing five and injuring 14.
-The driver was tried for dangerous driving causing death, his trial began in February 2007 at Dublin Circuit Court, but he was acquitted.
+The driver was tried for dangerous driving causing death.
+His trial began in February 2007 at Dublin Circuit Court, but he was acquitted.

 North Strand Road

-On 5 February 2009, a bus en route from Abbey Street to Artane collided with a tree on North Strand Road and the entire roof section was torn off.
+On 5 February 2009, a bus on route from Abbey Street to Artane collided with a tree on North Strand Road and the entire roof section was torn off.
 The driver was treated in hospital for shock but there were no other injuries as no passengers were seated in the upper deck.